 Kingdown School and its feeder Primary Schools are part of a Learning Partnership.
 They are committed to working together to provide an education that fully prepares all students for the world today and for the future.

 There is a well established Transition Programme designed to link learning between Key Stage 2 and Key Stage 3, with a focus on key learning skills.
 This ensures that the students make a confident start to their Year 7 curriculum.
 Also, every effort is made to enable students to settle in quickly and feel part of the Kingdown community in their new houses, tutor groups and classes.

-To help with this process, your child will enjoy four induction days at Kingdown in July, when they will get to know the school and experience some Key Stage 3 lessons.
-For our September 2017 intake, four days of induction will be held on 3rd, 4th, 5th and 6th July 2017 for all Year 6 students.
+To help with this process, your child will enjoy three induction days at Kingdown School in July, when they will get to know the school and experience some Key Stage 3 lessons.
+For our September 2018 intake, three days of induction will be held on 2nd, 3rd and, 4th July 2018 for all Year 6 students.
 However, most parents would like to be able to reassure their children and help to prepare them for the changes ahead.
 The aim of this information is to provide you with the information you need to help your child make a smooth transition to Key Stage 3, and provide tips and ideas to help them develop the skills required for success at Kingdown.

 It’s worth the effort to get them right to start with – so much easier than putting things right when they’ve gone wrong.

 Achieving the balance between doing too much or too little for your child is difficult.
 A useful rule of thumb is never do anything regularly for your child that they are capable of doing for themselves.